Lepozepo/cloudinary/README.md

 ## New Features
 - Signed URLs: You can now easily generate a signed url for resources with transformations.
+- Expiring URLs: You can now easily generate signed expiring urls for raw resources.
 - More Auth Rules: You can now control who can do what easier with the Cloudinary.rules object.
 - Improved Uploads: The method for signatures has been improved and now also allows private and authenticated images.
-- Download URLs: You can now easily generate temporary download URLs with Meteor.call("c.get_download_url", public_id,format,ops,callback)
+- Download URLs: You can now easily generate temporary download URLs with Meteor.call("c.get_download_url", public_id,ops,callback)

 ## Previous Features
 - Client to Cloudinary Uploads